-It is the parent/guardians responsibility to communicate all food allergies to the school nurse.
+- It is the parents/guardians' responsibility to communicate all food allergies to the school nurse.
 The school nurse provides this confidential information to the Director of Food Services.

-The Director of Food Services makes note of the allergy/restriction in the meal system, which notifies staff at each transaction.
-Additionally, the Food Service Director informs the Lead Cook in each school of the special diet, and if there is an accommodation to be made.
+- The Director of Food Services makes note of the allergy/restriction in the meal system, which notifies staff at each transaction.
+Additionally, the Food Service Director informs the Lead Cook in each school of the special diet and if there are accommodations to be made.

 The Food Service Department of New Hope Solebury School District will provide modifications for children on a case-by-case basis when requests are supported by a written statement from a state licensed medical authority.